What is an Oral and Maxillofacial Surgeon?

 • Treating craniofacial traumas

-The result is that these are some of the most highly specialized and skilled surgeons out there.
-Other than anesthesiologists, they are the only specialists able to use all forms of sedation.
+The result is that these are some of the most highly specialized and skilled surgeons out there, and their work plays a significant part in overall health and wellness.
+Other than anesthesiologists, they are the only specialists able to use all forms of sedation, with sedation options that can include nitrous oxide and IV sedation as part of their approach to patient care, using different types of anesthesia used in oral surgery depending on your needs.
+Monitoring and emergency protocols are essential whenever anesthesia is used during oral surgery.
 They have a strong understanding of your face and jaw, as well as the inner workings of your mouth and teeth.

 Your mouth and jaw are important for your whole body’s health, so these treatments are about a lot more than just having good teeth for a family picture.
+Following tips to keep your jaw healthy as you age and addressing problems like wisdom teeth removal in St. George, UT when needed can support your long-term well-being.
 Taking care of your mouth and jaw can have a huge effect on your overall health.